MarkoPantelic/misc_scripts-bash/README.md

 ### List ###

-* ping_machinegun - used for device network discovery and penetration testing
+* ping_machinegun.sh- used for device network discovery and penetration testing
 * \_1 - change terminal keyboard language
+* replace_string.sh - replace stringA with stringB in a file or multiple files in a target directory